weitzwoman/word_counter_ruby/README.md

 ## Support and contact details

-_Contact us on Github at weitzwoman_
+_Contact me on Github at weitzwoman_

 ## Technologies Used